Skip to main contentScroll Top

 Top of Telok Blangah Hill Park

-If I wanted to go there before continuing our walk on the Mont side F, it is because there is the highest point of the Eastern zone of the Southern Ridges.
-The hillside is built using a system of circular gardens Terrace (giving him the name of Terrace Garden) and dotted with bougainvillea.
-I imagine that it is very beautiful when they are in full bloom, but here, despite the presence of a gardener at work, it is clear that the site looked poor.
+The reason I wanted to go there before continuing our walk towards Mount Faber is because it's the highest point in the eastern part of the Southern Ridges.
+The hillside is built according to a system of circular gardens Terrace (giving him the name of Terrace Garden) and dotted with bougainvillea.
+I imagine it's very beautiful when they're in full bloom, but here, despite the presence of a gardener at work, it has to be said that the site looked rather poor.

 As for the beautiful 360° view promised by the official website, it was still disappointing overall, the latter being quite blocked by the trees.
 Jitima didn't miss anything, since she was too lazy to climb the few steps to the top (it must also be said that I was only going up to take pictures and we were leaving from where we came from right after).